An American Dream-1966

 The preferred suggestion is to skip this one and delve into other gems like the legendary Psycho (1960) or Touch of Evil (1958).

-An American Dream (1966) caters not to the legendary actresses’ talents but rather delivers a forgettable film best left situated in the bargain bin.
+An American Dream (1966) doesn’t utilize the legendary actresses’ talents but delivers a forgettable film best left situated in the bargain bin.

 Oscar Nominations: Best Original Song-“A Time For Love”